Mitsubishi F-X: F-X program and international collaboration

-On 21 August 2019, the MoD announced that development of the stealth fighter will commence between April–December 2020 in accordance to the FY 2020 defense budget.
-The funding that the MoD acquires will be used to initiate the fighter program.
-By December 2019, the MoD secured ¥11.1 billion for the FY 2020 defense budget to launch the program.
-In total ¥28 billion is used to fund the F-X development for FY 2020.
-Of the total budget, ¥16.9 billion (60%) is used for research projects, while the remaining ¥11.1 billion (40%) is used to launch the program and begin conceptional design.
-It is within the FY 2020 defense budget that a new conceptional image of the stealth fighter has been revealed and the name of the program has been officially changed from "Future Fighter" to "F-X".
+On 21 August 2019, the MoD announced that development of the stealth fighter would commence between April and December 2020, in accordance to the FY 2020 defense budget.
+The funding that the MoD acquired would be used to initiate the fighter program.
+By December 2019, the MoD had secured ¥11.1 billion from the FY 2020 defense budget to launch the program.
+In total ¥28 billion was used to fund the F-X development for FY 2020.
+Of the total budget, ¥16.9 billion (60%) was to be used for research projects, while the remaining ¥11.1 billion (40%) was to launch the program and begin conceptional design.
+The FY 2020 defense budget also revealed the name of the program has been officially changed from "Future Fighter" to "F-X".

-On 27 March 2020, Japan rejected designs proposed by Lockheed Martin, Boeing and BAE Systems.
-The designs submitted by all three defense contractors include: a hybridized F-22/35 fighter, a design based on the Boeing F/A-18E/F Super Hornet, and another based on the Eurofighter Typhoon respectively.
-According to an official from the Acquisition, Technology & Logistics Agency (ATLA) the designs did not meet their requirements and that no decision has been reached on the air-frame design.
-The decision places Mitsubishi Heavy Industries at the forefront in developing the stealth fighter.
-However, the decision did not rule out the possibility of international collaboration; as Lockheed Martin, Boeing, Northrop Grumman and BAE Systems are still listed as potential partners.
-This decision was further confirmed by Jane's.
-An ATLA spokesperson has stated that "the option of 'developing derivatives of existing fighters' cannot be a candidate from the perspective of a Japan-led development, and the MoD has come to the conclusion that we will develop a new model".
-The spokesperson further elaborated the MoD has developed enough technology to possibly develop the F-X domestically, but the option of international collaboration still exists.
-On 1 April 2020, ATLA established a dedicated team to develop the F-X. The team is led by a major-general from the Japan Air Self-Defense Force (JASDF) and consists of 30 JASDF officers, engineering officials and others.
-Subaru Corporation also announced that it will establish a Technology Development Center to support the F-X's development.
+On 27 March 2020, Japan rejected further design proposed based on existing aircraft by Lockheed Martin, Boeing, and BAE Systems, based on a hybridised F-22/35, the F/A-18E/F Super Hornet, and Eurofighter Typhoon respectively.
+According to an official from the Acquisition, Technology & Logistics Agency (ATLA) the designs still did not meet Japanese requirements.
+However, the decision did not rule out the possibility of international collaboration; as Lockheed Martin, Boeing, Northrop Grumman and BAE Systems were still listed as potential partners.
+This was confirmed by an MoD spokesperson, who stated that Japan had developed enough technology to possibly develop the F-X domestically, but was still pursuing the option of international collaboration.
+On 1 April 2020, ATLA established a dedicated team to develop the F-X. The team was led by a major-general from the Japan Air Self-Defense Force (JASDF) and consisted of 30 JASDF officers, engineering officials and others.
+Subaru Corporation also announced that it would establish a Technology Development Center to support the F-X's development.